gr3chk/tetragon/docs/content/en/docs/concepts/udp-output.md

 ---
 title: "UDP Output"
-description: "Configure Tetragon to send events and logs over UDP"
+description: "Configure Tetragon to send events and logs over UDP using fire-and-forget packet transmission"
 ---

 # UDP Output

-Tetragon can send events and logs over UDP to a configurable destination.
+Tetragon can send events and logs over UDP to a configurable destination using **fire-and-forget packet transmission**.
 This feature is useful for integrating with log aggregation systems, SIEM platforms, or custom monitoring solutions that accept UDP input.

+## Key Features

+- **No listener required** - UDP packets are sent even if the destination port is closed or unreachable
+- **Fire-and-forget** - True connectionless UDP transmission using WriteToUDP
+- **High performance** - Efficient packet transmission without connection overhead
+- **Network resilient** - Survives network interruptions and destination unavailability
+- **Metadata export** - Automatically exports agent initialization metadata on startup

+## How It Works

+Tetragon uses unbound UDP sockets with `WriteToUDP()` to send packets directly to the destination address and port.
+This approach:

+- **Eliminates connection requirements** - No need for a listener on the destination
+- **Provides true UDP behavior** - Packets are transmitted regardless of destination state
+- **Improves reliability** - No connection establishment failures or "connection refused" errors
+- **Enables packet dumping** - Perfect for scenarios where you want to send logs even without a service listening
+- **Minimal operation mode** - Automatically disables unnecessary services (health server, gRPC, metrics, etc.) when UDP output is enabled

 ## Configuration